Naan Sirithal: Release

 The film was released on 14 February 2020.

 Critical reception

-Behindwoods rated 2.5 out of 5 stars stating "Naan Sirithal is a watchable entertainer with some good moments of laughter".IndiaGlitz rated 2.3 out of 5 stars stating "Go for this one if you are a fan of Hip Hop Aadhi and a few laughs here and there".The Times of India rated 2.5 out of 5 stars stating "Most of the comedy scenes fall flat and you don't get enough reasons to empathise with the protagonist's condition".Sify rated 3 out of 5 stars stating "Naan Sirithal might appeal to youth audiences seeking time-pass entertainment".The Hindu stated "In the hands of a wise head, this script held the potential to be developed into an epic, Ray Cooney style, comedy-of-errors."Firstpost rated 2.5 out of 5 stars stating "On the whole, it is just a passable Aadhi film, which could have been better.
-The entertainment elements are there but there is a lack of a cohesive story to package them".The New Indian Express stated "If someone needed a primer on all things 'trending' in the past few years, then Naan Sirithal would be a good choice".
+The Times of India rated 2.5 out of 5 stars stating "Most of the comedy scenes fall flat and you don't get enough reasons to empathise with the protagonist's condition".
+Sify rated 3 out of 5 stars stating "Naan Sirithal might appeal to youth audiences seeking time-pass entertainment".
+The Hindu stated "In the hands of a wise head, this script held the potential to be developed into an epic, Ray Cooney style, comedy-of-errors."
+Firstpost rated 2.5 out of 5 stars stating "On the whole, it is just a passable Aadhi film, which could have been better.
+The entertainment elements are there but there is a lack of a cohesive story to package them".
+The New Indian Express stated "If someone needed a primer on all things 'trending' in the past few years, then Naan Sirithal would be a good choice".